yujiri8/yujiri.xyz/software/javascript.md

 arr; // [ <6 empty items> ]
 arr.length; // 6
 ```
-See what I mean about arrays being objects?
-It's like you're just assigning keys in an object, and array indices don't have any special meaning (though they still print sensibly).
+See what I mean?
+It's like you're just assigning keys in an object, and array indices don't have any special meaning (though they do print sensibly).

 And those empty items *aren't the same as undefined* (if they were, that would imply a deeper difference between arrays and objects than Javascript seems to want to admit).
 Or they are, but they're not.
 Check this out:
 ```javascript